 - We follow the same guidelines in terms of tolerances, case engineering and case thickness to meet ISO6425.

-- Once the cases are assembled, they will be tested in real water to check for leaks.
+- All the cases are tested in real water at the required depth to check for leaks.

 - After full assembly, the watch is then tested in a vacuum

-Note: we do not recommend wearing our watches in the shower or bath.
-Exposure to soaps and steam can accelerate the penetration of water into the seals of your watch, and potentially damage the movement.
+- Avoid wearing your watch in the shower or bath.
+Exposure to soaps and steam can accelerate the penetration of water into the seals of your watch, potentially damaging the movement.